There’s A Reason You’re Seeing So Many Rom-Coms Right Now

 Advertisement

 But thankfully, movie tastes seem to be going back to simpler times.
-Because Ticket to Paradise is only the latest in a slew of romantic comedies that have premiered or are coming to theaters and streaming services.
-There’s the recently released Rosaline (Hulu), Bros (Universal Pictures), and February’s Marry Me (Universal Pictures) with Jennifer Lopez and Owen Wilson, influenced by a changing industry as well as audiences that — after years in a pandemic — just want to feel good.
+Because Ticket to Paradise is only the latest in a slew of romantic comedies that have premiered or are coming to theatres and streaming services.
+There’s the recently released Rosaline, Bros (Universal Pictures), and February’s Marry Me (Universal Pictures) with Jennifer Lopez and Owen Wilson, influenced by a changing industry as well as audiences that — after years in a pandemic — just want to feel good.

 Advertisement